tm-a-t/telegram-bot-handbook/en/book/messages/buttons.md

 ### Switch-to-inline button

-A button that opens [bot inline mode](../interaction/inline).
+A switch-to-inline button opens [bot inline mode](../interaction/inline).
 You can choose whether this button will open inline mode in the same chat or open a chat selection dialog first.
-You can also choose the text query which will show next to the bot username after the button is clicked (the user may change it afterwards.)
+You can also choose the text query which will show next to the bot's username after the button is clicked (the user may change it afterwards.)

 <video controls loop muted preload="auto">
 <source src="/pictures/ru/switch-inline-button.webm" type="video/mp4">